Dean177/reason-standard/docs/Contributing.md

 ### Small pull requests

-Many small PR's are better than one big one
+Many small PR's are better than one big one.

 Don't save up small changes for one big PR if you can avoid it.